 "Wine isn't cutting it for me tonight," Sanji replied honestly in the swordsman's voice.
 "To your barbarian palette, it's like drinking water."

 Zoro found his focus slipping, trying to concentrate on the painfully simple task at hand.
-He watched as he used Sanji's delicate hands to dry the dish in front of him, flexing the man's fingers beneath the artificial lights of the cook's beloved kitchen.
+He watched as he used Sanji's delicate hands to dry the dish in front of him, flexing the man's fingers beneath the artificial lights of the cook's beloved kitchen, sllipping into the depths of his dangerously vivid imagination.

 The swordsman was interrupted from his thoughts by a large and dripping calloused hand being waved in front of his face, obscuring his vision, followed by the sound of his own voice.